 Innovations – Streaming, YouTube etc.

-Jimmy has ALWAYS tried to have his finger on the pulse, keeping an eye on current trends and making use of the latest technology.
-He was an early adopter of both MySpace (which launched in 2003) and what was then called Twitter and currently has social accounts on Facebook, Instagram, X, TikTok, Threads and YouTube.
+He was an early adopter of both MySpace (which launched in 2003) and shortly after what was then called Twitter and currently has social accounts on Facebook, Instagram, X, TikTok, Threads and YouTube (links all on Menu page here).

 He’s said recently that he’s in “the Jimmy Carr business” and you can see this, when you analyse how he conducts his career.
 Looking back on what he’s tried out and how successful he’s been (since his first gig above a pub in 1998) this looks like a blueprint for how to become a massive International star.